Exodus (Stargate SG-1): Summary

 A Goa'uld Ha'tak appears in orbit of the planet Vorash, the current main base of the Tok'ra.
 SG-1 (having obtained the mothership in Double Jeopardy) transports down, much to Tanith's surprise.
 Col. O'Neill and Teal'c meet with the council to discuss the imminent relocation of the Tok'ra.
 When Tanith asks why he was not informed of this, they reveal to Tanith that they knew all along about him being a traitor, and have used him to funnel misinformation to Apophis.
 He is then imprisoned and Teal'c visits him.
 He informs him about what will happen to him and they also talk about Shan'auc.

 On the ship the Tok'ra prepare to evacuate while Jacob talks with Jack about the ship and the Goa'uld.
 In his cell Tanith talks with a guard and then breaks down.
 When the guards enter the cell he kills them and flees.
 He returns to the surface and uses a Goa'uld long range communication device to contact Apophis.
 Teal'c then searches for him together with the Tok'ra.
-Meanwhile, Jack and Daniel are informed by Major Carter and Jacob that Apophis is coming and that they plan to destroy his fleet by blowing up the sun of the solar system.
-This will be done by launching the Stargate into the sun while it is connected to P3W-451 – a planet where they previously found a black hole (See "A Matter of Time").
+Meanwhile, Jack and Daniel are informed by Major Carter and Jacob that Apophis is coming and that they plan to destroy his fleet by blowing up the star of the planetary system.
+This will be done by launching the Stargate into the star while it is connected to P3W-451 – a planet where they previously found a black hole (See "A Matter of Time").
 The gate will suck in enough mass from the star to cause it to supernova.
 Jack agrees to the plan.
 Later Daniel talks with Teal'c about his revenge on Tanith.